Master the Art of Using UTM Parameters to Track and Analyze Your Marketing Campaigns AFTER the Click

 Since four of the five most widely used digital channels require UTM tracking to measure campaign performance, it is fair to say that any business that has social media, uses marketing emails or does paid search is using them.

-Top UTM users are high-performance digital teams, bloggers, demand generation teams, social media marketers, performance insights marketers and web analytics specialists who need to measure the ROI of spend on social media posts, banner ads, email and other online promotions via Google Analytics, Adobe Analytics, Kissmetrics, etc..
+Top UTM tracking users are high-performance digital teams, bloggers, demand generation teams, social media marketers, performance insights marketers and web analytics specialists who need to measure the ROI of spend on social media posts, banner ads, email and other online promotions via Google Analytics, Adobe Analytics, Kissmetrics, etc..

 Marketers add these at the end of their web page URLs before they promote them.